philriris/resilience-handbook-chapter/README.md

 ## Electronic Supplementary Information for "The biogeography of population resilience in lowland South America" chapter

-This repository holds the code and data for reproducing the results of the analysis in the title chapter, forthcoming in the _Oxford Handbook of Resilience in Climate History_.
+This repository holds the code and data for reproducing the analysis in the chapter "The biogeography of population resilience in lowland South America", forthcoming in the _Oxford Handbook of Resilience in Climate History_.
 It also contains supplementary information on the statistical modelling undertaken as part of the aforementioned work.

 The code comprises five principal sections, plus setup: